The EU Artificial Intelligence Act: A tl;dr

 • Minimal risk: Generally benign activities that don't need to be regulated

-The EU AI Act’s eight essential rules
+The EU AI Act's eight requirements for high-risk systems

 Developers and vendors of AI applications are known as "providers" under the EU AI Act.
 Any legal or natural persons that use AI in a professional way are considered a "user" or "deployer."